Baspa/baspa/README.md

 ### Open Source Projects

-These are some of the open source projects I've built and maintain.
+These are some of the open source projects I've worked on or maintain.
 I'm always looking for new ideas and projects to work on, so if you have any ideas, feel free to reach out to me on [Twitter](https://twitter.com/baspa_dev).

 #### 💻 Laravel SEO Scanner